 From there, we began to narrow down our list by focusing on providing a range of different budget and functionality options.
 We wanted both glass and BPA-free plastic kettles, to appeal to different buyers.
 We considered some features essential, like a removable, washable filter, and a hinged lid – a non-hinged lid is just one more thing to lose on a busy morning.

-We stayed away from gooseneck kettles.
+We had a quick look for gooseneck kettles.
 These thin, angled spout kettles help with a slow, controlled pour – ideal for coffee connoisseurs.
-But they’re also quite a niche item and not likely to appeal to everyone.
+But they’re also quite a niche item in Australia so we were quite limited in our choice.
 We also only chose electric kettles, rather than stovetop ones, because c’mon, we exist for your convenience.

 And there we had it – the best electric kettles in Australia.